wtigga/xlsx2xliff/README.md

 **Description**
-A tool to convert your bilingual xlsx file into an XLIFF file It allows you to perform QA via xBench
+A tool to convert your bilingual xlsx file into an XLIFF file.

+It allows you to perform QA via xBench;
-It will put the 'TextID' and 'EXTRA' in the 'note' part of the translatable (if such columns were found) It runs locally and does not transfer any data outside of your computer.
+It will put the 'TextID' and 'EXTRA' in the 'note' part of the translatable (if such columns were found);
+It runs locally and does not transfer any data outside of your computer;
 It is written in Python, but it doesn't require Python to be installed on your machine.
 It is  compiled into an *.exe to run on any computer.
 It can be compiled for other platforms (macOS, Linux, etc.) from the source code.

 **What it does**